QuentinCG/GSM-TC35-Python-Library/README.md

 Non-exhaustive list of GSMTC35 class functionalities:
   - Check PIN state and enter PIN
-  - Send SMS
-  - Receive SMS
-  - Delete SMS
+  - Send/Receive/Delete SMS
-  - Call
-  - Re-call
-  - Hang up call
+  - Call/Re-call
-  - Pick up call
+  - Hang-up/Pick-up call
+  - Get/Add/Delete phonebook entries (phone numbers + contact names)
   - Check if someone is calling
   - Check if there is a call in progress
   - Check call status (call/ringing/...) and get the associated phone number